-The Department of Health Policy and Management offers eight dual degree opportunities for MHA and MSPH students.
+The Department of Health Policy and Management offers six dual degree opportunities for MHA and MSPH students.

 MHA/MSPH Dual Degrees

 The Department of Health Policy and Management offers master’s students the opportunity to pursue a dual degree that combines their health management (MHA) or health research (MSPH) education with studies in any of three other UNC highly regarded graduate programs.
 These authorized arrangements allow the students to reduce their studies by a year, as compared to pursuing the two degrees individually.
-The eight approved dual degree programs are with:
+The six approved dual degree programs are with:

 Business MHA/MBA or MSPH/MBA

 Ranked by Bloomberg Businessweek and U.S. News & World Report among the top U.S. MBA programs for full-time students, the Kenan-Flagler Business School admits close to 300 MBA students each year.
 Its research centers are dedicated to helping business and government tackle problems with impact on society.
 It is recommended that applicants have a minimum of two years of full-time work experience, and a working knowledge of financial accounting, statistics, microeconomics, and calculus.

 Information and Library Science MHA or MSPH/MSIS, MHA or MSPH/MSLS

 The School of Information and Library Science (SILS) consistently takes a leadership role in today’s ever-changing information and library science landscape.
 The dual degree programs afford the knowledge, skills, and integrated perspective needed to manage information assets and best serve organizations’ and the public’s information needs

 Typically, a student applies, and is admitted to, the two desired degree programs simultaneously and independently.
 Once admitted to both programs, s/he is a dual degree student, although s/he can be “term activated” in only one program at a time.
 Changing term activation from one program to another must be done by the respective registrars and so it is critical that, upon admission, the registrars of both programs of the dual degree be informed by the student that s/he is a dual degree student this does not happen automatically.
 Term activation is independent and regardless of allocation of credit hours between the programs and semesters, or what courses are taken.